akashtiwari2770/Data_Wrangling/README.md

-# Data_Wrangling
-Data Wrangling with Python
+🧹 Data Wrangling with Python
-This repository is a collection of hands-on data wrangling projects using Python.
-The goal is to demonstrate how to collect, clean, and prepare raw data from various sources into structured, usable formats ready for analysis or machine learning tasks.
+This repository is a collection of projects focused on data wrangling using Python.
+It showcases how raw, messy, or unstructured data can be transformed into clean, structured, and analysis-ready formats.
+The projects here involve working with real-world data sources, applying techniques to collect, clean, reshape, and enrich data.

-🔍 What You'll Find Here:
+🔧 What You’ll Find
-API Data Extraction
-Projects showcasing how to access and work with public APIs using libraries like requests, json, and pandas.
+API Integration: Fetching and processing data from REST APIs using libraries like requests, json, and pandas.

-Web Scraping
-Real-world examples of scraping structured and unstructured data from websites using tools like BeautifulSoup, Selenium, and lxml.
+Web Scraping: Extracting data from websites using BeautifulSoup, Selenium, and lxml.

-Data Cleaning & Preprocessing
-Handling missing values, inconsistent formats, duplicates, and incorrect data types using pandas and numpy.
+Data Cleaning: Handling missing values, fixing data types, removing duplicates, and correcting inconsistencies.

-File Handling
-Working with multiple data formats including CSV, Excel, JSON, and TXT files.
-You'll also find examples of combining and transforming data from different sources.

-Automation & Scheduling
-Sample scripts to automate data collection tasks, schedule regular scrapes, and store updated datasets efficiently.
+Data Transformation: Reshaping data frames, merging datasets, filtering, grouping, and aggregating information.

+File Handling: Reading/writing data from formats like CSV, JSON, Excel, and more.

+Automation: Scripts to automate repetitive wrangling tasks for efficient data pipelines.

+🧠 Purpose
+The main goal of this repo is to demonstrate how to prepare data for further analysis or modeling.
+Whether the data is messy, incomplete, or scattered across multiple sources, these projects show how to wrangle it effectively using Python.

-⚙️ Tools & Libraries:
+🛠️ Tools & Libraries
-Python

-Pandas

-NumPy

-Requests

-BeautifulSoup
+pandas, numpy

+requests, json

-Selenium
+BeautifulSoup, Selenium

-OpenPyXL / xlrd

-JSON / CSV modules

-Each project is structured with clear code, comments, and instructions to make it beginner-friendly and easy to follow.
-Whether you're learning data wrangling or looking for practical examples to boost your data skills, this repo is for you.

-Feel free to explore, fork, and contribute!
+re for regex-based cleaning

+os, glob for file system operations